kevintusquared/76774_markdown/markdown.md

 ## <a name="use"></a> How do I use getWeather?

 Include this empty element in your HTML page.
 Your browser will insert the getWeather return package here.

 ```javascript
 <div id="forecast"></div>
 ```

+The following sections will provide code snippets to initialize and call the getWeather method in order to receive its output.

 ### <a name="init"></a> Initializing getWeather